aws-samples/genai-quickstart-pocs/amazon-bedrock-claude3-image-analysis-poc/README.md

 streamlit run app.py
 ```

-As soon as the application is up and running in your browser of choice you can begin creating images!
+As soon as the application is up and running in your browser of choice you can begin analyzing JPEG images!